Vualto/vudrm-public-docs/docs/source/DeveloperDocumentation/VUDRM-key-provision.md

 - `widevine_drm_specific_data`: The Widevine PSSH box.
 - `widevine_laurl`: The Widevine license server URL.

-##### Fairplay
+##### FairPlay

-[Fairplay](https://developer.apple.com/streaming/fps/) is Apple's DRM system and is commonly used in conjunction with CENC encryption to provide support to the widest amount of devices possible.
+[FairPlay](https://developer.apple.com/streaming/fps/) is Apple's DRM system and is commonly used in conjunction with CENC encryption to provide support to the widest amount of devices possible.

 Make the following request to retrieve `fairplay` keys from the Legacy JSON Key Provider API: